pulumi/docs/pulumi-hugo/themes/default/content/docs/get-started/install/migrating-3.0.md

 {{< /chooser >}}

-## When you should upgrade to Pulumi 3.0
+## Remaining on Pulumi 2.0

-Pulumi 3.0 is currently in rc and not recommended for existing production workloads.
-Once it is made generally available (GA), we will recommend switching to Pulumi 3.0 in the docs and in the CLI via the normal upgrade prompts.
+We recommend switching to Pulumi 3.0 if possible.
+We will only push critical security and bug fixes into the 2.x branch.
+Other fixes, feature enhancements, and new functionality will not be supported in the 2.x branch.
+In addition, provider updates will only be built against Pulumi 3.0.

+If you wish to remain on the 2.x CLI, you can continue to download the CLI by referring to the manual installation instructions and choosing a specific version.

-`pulumi new` will continue to use the stable versions of the templates.
-You can use the `3.x` version of the templates, which will use the 3.0 SDK, by running `pulumi new https://github.com/pulumi/templates/tree/3.x`.
+Running `pulumi new` will attempt to use the latest versions of the project templates, which pull in the 3.0 SDK.
+You can continue to use the 2.x templates by running `pulumi new https://github.com/pulumi/templates/tree/2.x`.